CodeScoring/docs/docs/on-premise/how-to/ldap-settings.en.md

 When viewing, the following actions are available:

-* deleting an integration (`Delete`)
+- deleting an integration (`Delete`);
-* editing the integration (`Edit`)
+- editing the integration (`Edit`);
-* checking availability (`Refresh status`).
+- checking availability (`Refresh status`).

 In addition to the basic configuration fields (described below), when viewing details about an integration with **LDAP**, data about:

-* creation date
+- creation date;
-* date of the last update
+- date of the last update;
-* availability status
+- availability status;
-* (optional) reason for unavailability
+- (optional) reason for unavailability.

 ![view LDAP integration details](/assets/img/ldap/view.png)

 ## Create or edit an LDAP integration

 In order to create a new integration with **LDAP**, you must click on the `Setup new` button in the list of integrations view.
 In order to edit an existing integration, you must click the `Edit` button on the page or in the list of integrations.
 The create and edit forms are identical.

 ### Description of form fields